-If an application for permission to develop or carry on designated use is rejected, an applicant may submit an administrative complaint, asking the author of the decision to review it, or submit a hierarchical appeal, asking the supervisor to review the decision; alternatively, they can file a lawsuit in which they may challenge the legality of the decision and ask the courts to condemn the administration to adopt a lawful administrative decision.
+If an application for permission to develop or carry on a designated use is rejected, an applicant may submit an administrative complaint, asking the author of the decision to review it, or submit a hierarchical appeal, asking the supervisor to review the decision.
+Alternatively, they can file a lawsuit challenging the legality of the decision and ask the courts to condemn the administration to adopt a lawful administrative decision.
 It is also possible to file an injunction in order to seek a preliminary remedy.

-4.6 Agreements with Local or Government Authorities
+4.6 Agreements with Local or Governmental Authorities

 The Legal Regime for Construction and Land Development provides for several types of contracts to facilitate the development of a certain project.
-Typical agreements include concession agreements, urban development and planning agreements.
+Typical agreements include concession agreements, urban development agreements and planning agreements.